-If you're asking the question, "How much power is required for a PA system?" then the real question should be, "How loud do you need it to be for your room?"
+If you are asking the question, "How much power is required for a PA system?"
+The real question should be "How loud do you need it to be, for your room?"
 Power requirements vary according to your unique situation.
-First, the size and shape of the room is important.
-Then add in the number of people - human bodies make terrific sound absorbers.
-Are there windows or hard surfaces that sound can bounce off?
-What type of flooring do you have: carpet, exposed concrete, etc.?
+First, the size and shape of the room is important, then adding in the number of people attending (human bodies make terrific sound absorbers).
+Are there a lot of windows or hard surfaces that sound can bounce off?
+What type of flooring do you have, carpet, exposed concrete, etc.?
 Do you have an open ceiling or a drop-down tile ceiling?
-How much electrical power is available in the room, and where is it going to be installed?
-It's important to have as much of this information as possible ready when you consult a systems integration company.
+How much electrical power is available in the room and where is it located?
+It is important to have as much of this information ready when you consult with a systems integration company.

-While a speaker's wattage will affect its volume, its max SPL (Sound Pressure Level) is a better indicator of how loud the speaker can go.
+While a speaker's wattage will affect its volume, its maximum SPL (Sound Pressure Level) is a better indicator of how loud the speaker can go.
 Understanding a speaker's coverage angle is also important.
 A powerful speaker with a narrow coverage angle will reach fewer people than a less powerful one with a broader coverage angle.
 It is also vital that you consider the speaker's sensitivity, which is a measurement of its ability to effectively convert power into sound.
-Sensitivity refers to the SPL that a speaker can produce from a one-watt signal, at a distance of one meter.
-The sensitivity spec measures efficiency and is a strong indicator of a speaker's loudness, which is why a less efficient 1,000-watt speaker isn't necessarily louder than an efficient 500-watt speaker.
-In fact, a 500-watt speaker with a sensitivity of 95dB.
+Sensitivity refers to the SPL that a speaker can produce from a 1-watt signal at a distance of 1 meter.
+The sensitivity spec measures "efficiency" and is a strong indicator of a speaker's loudness, which is why a less efficient 1,000-watt speaker isn't necessarily louder than an efficient 500-watt speaker.
+In fact, a 500-watt speaker with a sensitivity of 98dB will be the same volume as a 1,000-watt speaker with a sensitivity of 95dB.